openstack/governance/goals/selected/ocata/remove-incubated-oslo-code.rst

 tricircle
 ---------

-Tricircle does't rely on oslo-incubator or any openstack/common modules, it is consuming the oslo.* libraries.
+Tricircle doesn't rely on oslo-incubator or any openstack/common modules, it is consuming the oslo.* libraries.

 Planning Artifacts: